ChristianPari/365-Days-of-Code/README.md

+<h2>Day 215-217</h2>

+Having an amazing time recreating this Yahtzee Java program!
+Really focusing deep on OOP concepts n how to use classes to their fullest ability!
+V2 allows for multi-players, each player rolls 3 times for best score

 <h2>Day 209-214</h2>

 Well I haven't been able to do much throughout this last week of coding due to hardware issues with my laptop and contacting @Lenovo but have managed to create a simple CLI Yahtzee die rolling game!<br>